JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

     - A plot of the diffusion coeffition against epochs.
     - A plot of the total loss (NN loss + PDE loss) against epochs.
     - And plots of the "true" MRI consentration images and the NNs predixtion of them.

+  * ## data
+       This folder contains the two data-sets used and masks for region of interest selection (used for train/test splt).

 * ## results
     This folder contains all the plotts described above.

-* ## data
-    And this folder contains the two data-sets and their coresponding masks for region of interest selection (used for train/test splt).
 ---
 ## Requirements
 This project uses Pytorch.
 For documentation and installation guide [click here](https://pytorch.org/get-started/locally/ "Pytorch documentation").
-Additionally the package tqdm is used to get a progress-bar for the PINN traning.
+Additionally, the package tqdm is used to get a progress-bar for the PINN traning.
 For documentation on tqem [click here](https://tqdm.github.io/ "tqdm documentation").
-Furthermore the packages numpy and matplotlib are used.
+Furthermore, the packages numpy and matplotlib are used.